 How to Spot and Prevent Rodent Damage to Your Vehicle

-Common Signs of Rodent Damage
+Common Signs of Rodent Damage in Vehicles

 Rats, mice, and squirrels can pose a hazard to your vehicle whether you live in a city or a rural area.
 Cars parked on dirt or grass make it easy for pests to get under and inside.
 Pests can also infest vehicles inside garages, especially if you’re storing your car, truck, or SUV for the winter.
 Whether you park your vehicle outside or inside, keep an eye out for rodent nests and droppings.
 If you spot this debris near your vehicle, check under the hood for chewed wiring.
 Be aware of any malfunctions or strange smells, which can also indicate rodent damage.